 I looked at Deepin as a possible alternative to Linux Mint and for people crossing over from Windows.
 There are other distributions that would make the switch from Windows easier for most people.
 For people who can read English, Linux Mint has better support forums and Linux Mint is now the number one Linux distribution on the desktop in Western countries.
 The Deepin Web site current features Mandarin, English, Italian, Russian, Spanish, Turkish, and German versions with a mix of mostly English and Mandarin in the forums.
 Deepin could be a good choice for people who speak Mandarin.

 The Deepin desktop is shown in some screenshots as having an Ubuntu style sidebar but along the bottom, similar to Apple.
 Screen height is the most precious resource in modern computers because the screens are designed for wide movies, not useful interactive activities.
 The screenbar at the bottom is a disadvantage for may uses.
 There is no mention of an option to change it the way you can in Windows and some other distributions of Linux.

 Deepin arrives with an unusual set of default applications.
 A quick read shows a few I would have to delete and replace with more useful alternatives.
 Add to that, Deepin is a large distribution to download, making Deepin an expensive way to get things you do not want.
-I prefer a distribution with exactly applications I want or with nothing so that I can install what I want without having to first delete whatever is installed.
+I prefer a distribution with exactly the applications I want or with less so that I can install what I want without having to first delete whatever is installed.